cnbbooks/lfe-sicp/ch1/functions-as-black-box-abstractions.md

 define a function in terms of itself may be disturbing; it may seem unclear how such a "circular" definition could make sense at all, much less specify a well-defined process to be carried out by a computer.
-This will be addressed more carefully in the section [Procedures and the Processes They Generate]().
+This will be addressed more carefully in the section [Functions and the Processes They Generate]().
 But first let's consider some other important points illustrated by the examples of the square-root program.